corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/corda-configuration-fields.md

   in parallel without queueing.
 The default value is set to the number of available processor cores.
   * Incoming RPC calls are queued until a thread from this pool is available to handle the connection, prepare any required data and start the requested flow.
-As  this might be a non-trivial amount of work, the size of this pool can be configured in Corda: Enterprise Edition .
+As  this might be a non-trivial amount of work, the size of this pool can be configured in Corda Enterprise.
   * On a multicore machine with a large `flowThreadPoolSize`, this might need to be increased, to avoid flow threads being idle while the payload is being deserialized and the flow invocation run.
   * If there are idling flow threads while RPC calls are queued, it might be worthwhile increasing this * number slightly.
   * Valid values for this property are between 4 (that is the number used for the single threaded state * machine in open source) and the number of flow threads.